begalievn/COA-midterm/README.md

 ## Author: Nursultan Begaliev COM19

-This is the Platform game in C#.
+This is the Platform game with C#.
 I watched a video tutorial and learnt to make a game with C# Window Form.
 In this project I learnt a lot about making games with C#, I enjoyed it.

 * Screenshot of the game